ReemHal/tensorflow-fcn-ciona17/README.md

 PASSWORD:<password>
 ```

 Note that only gmail is supported for now.
-If you are a MLRG member ask me for permission to use the noreply.jobs.gpu@gmail.com account so that you don't have to insecure your personal gmail.
+If you are a UOGuelph MLRG member ask me for permission to use the noreply.jobs.gpu@gmail.com account so that you don't have to insecure your personal gmail.